TheresaLui/SelfHelpContent_v2/articles/problemscopingques.cacheforredis/problemscopingques-cacheforredis-adminconfigscaling-azureadvisor-rec.md

             "required": false
         },
         {
-            "id": "isadmin",
-            "order": 6,
-            "controlType": "dropdown",
-            "displayLabel": "Is this the built-in administrator account?", "watermarkText": "Choose an option",
-            "dropdownOptions": [
-                {
-                    "value": "Yes",
-                    "text": "Yes"
-                },
-                {
-                    "value": "No",
-                    "text": "No"
-                },
-                {
-                    "value": "I do not know",
-                    "text": "I do not know"
-                }
-            ],
-            "required": false
-        },
-        {
             "id": "name_useraccount",
             "order": 7,
             "visibility": "isadmin == No || isadmin == I do not know", "controlType": "textbox",
             "displayLabel": "What is the name of the user account trying to login?", "required": false
-        },
-        {
-            "id": "connect_ifnew",
-            "order": 8,
-            "controlType": "dropdown",
-            "displayLabel": "Is this VM new to Azure?", "watermarkText": "Choose an option",
-            "dropdownOptions": [
-                {
-                    "value": "Yes",
-                    "text": "Yes"
-                },
-                {
-                    "value": "No",
-                    "text": "No"
-                },
-                {
-                    "value": "I do not know",
-                    "text": "I do not know"
-                }
-            ],
-            "required": false
-        },
-        {
-            "id": "connect_from",
-            "order": 9,
-            "visibility": "connect_ifnew == Yes",
-            "controlType": "dropdown",
-            "displayLabel": "Where is the VM from?",
-            "watermarkText": "Choose an option",
-            "dropdownOptions": [
-                {
-                    "value": "On premise",
-                    "text": "On premise"
-                },
-                {
-                    "value": "From ASM to ARM",
-                    "text": "From ASM to ARM"
-                },
-                {
-                    "value": "From another cloud provider",
-                    "text": "From another cloud provider"
-                },
-                {
-                        "value": "Azure Marketplace",
-                        "text": "Azure Marketplace"
-                }
-            ],
-            "required": false
-        },
-        {
-            "id": "connect_howmigrated",
-            "order": 10,
-            "visibility": "connect_from == On premise || connect_from == From another cloud provider",
-            "controlType": "dropdown",
-            "displayLabel": "How was this machine migrated?",
-            "watermarkText": "Choose an option",
-            "dropdownOptions": [
-                {
-                    "value": "I used Azure Site Recovery",
-                    "text": "I used Azure Site Recovery"
-                },
-                {
-                    "value": "I used a third-party migration tool", "text": "I used a third-party migration tool" },
-                {
-                    "value": "I uploaded the disk manually",
-                    "text": "I uploaded the disk manually"
-                },
-                {
-                    "value": "I used Azure Migrate",
-                    "text": "I used Azure Migrate"
-                }
-            ],
-            "required": false
         },
         {